 \subsection{ViewNet}

-To eliminate dependency on precise camera extrinsics, we introduce ViewNet, a pretrained module that unifies point clouds from arbitrary viewpoints into a consistent reference frame.
-The architecture adopts a PointNet++ \cite{pointnet++} backbone followed by a regression head predicting SIM(3) transformation parameters, which are applied to input points via spatial warping.
-Leveraging simulator-enabled data efficiency, we train ViewNet using synthetic triplets: raw input $p_{\text{org}}$, its world-coordinate counterpart $p_{\text{world}}$ (extrinsic-adjusted in simulation), and fixed-reference $p_{\text{ref}}$ as supervision.
-The composite loss are defined as:
+To remove reliance on accurate camera extrinsics, we introduce ViewNet, a pretrained module that aligns point clouds from arbitrary viewpoints to a unified reference frame.
+ViewNet uses a PointNet++~\cite{pointnet++} backbone with a regression head that predicts SIM(3) transformation parameters, which are applied to input points via spatial warping.
+Exploiting simulator-enabled data efficiency, ViewNet is trained on synthetic triplets consisting of the raw input $p_{\text{org}}$, its world-coordinate version $p_{\text{world}}$, and a fixed-reference point cloud $p_{\text{ref}}$.
+The resulting composite loss is defined as:

 where chamfer distance between two point sets $A$ and $B$ is: